-If you want to listen to a story that will have you giggling, weeping, and reflecting all in equal measure, these lovely - but thought-provoking - feel-good reads should tick all of your boxes.
+If you want to listen to a story that will have you giggling, weeping, and reflecting all in equal measure, these lovely—but thought-provoking—feel-good reads should tick all of your boxes.
 Plus, some are narrated by some very famous names...

 Grown Ups by Marian Keyes (read by the author)

-If you’re after a story that will lift your spirits, make you chuckle and perhaps teach you a little about life along the way, then Marian Keyes should be at the very top of your Audible wish list.
+If you’re after a story that will lift your spirits, make you chuckle and perhaps teach you a little about life along the way, then Marian Keyes should be at the very top of your audiobook wish list.
 Her most recent bestseller Grown Ups follows a family that unravels in hilarious style after one of the three Casey brothers’ wives suffers a concussion, leading her to reveal some hidden truths.
-Marian herself does the narration, bringing both her witty dialogue and colourful cast of characters gloriously to life from the off, and proving yet again that she more than deserves her status as a national writing treasure.
+Marian herself does the narration, bringing both her witty dialogue and colorful cast of characters gloriously to life from the off, and proving yet again that she more than deserves her status as a national writing treasure.

 Olive by Emma Gannon (read by Sian Clifford)

 Fleabag actress Sian Clifford was the perfect choice to narrate this insightful, wryly observed and subtly poignant novel about a woman at an important crossroads in her life.
 Olive has always kept step with her friends as they leap over the hurdles of relationships, career and education, but when it comes to motherhood, a divide has begun to form.
-Because while Olive is a lot of things, she is not lured by the idea of becoming a parent, and for some reason it is this that ostracises her from those she cares about the most.
-An important book for women that refuses to flinch away from the challenges many of us must inevitably face.
+Because while Olive is a lot of things, she is not lured by the idea of becoming a parent, and for some reason, it is this that ostracises her from those she cares about the most.
+An important feminist book that refuses to flinch away from the challenges many of us must inevitably face.

 Little Women by Louisa May Alcott (read by Laura Dern and a full cast)

-When the big Hollywood adaptation of Little Women arrived in cinemas shortly before the pandemic, it saw a whole new generation of fans fall in love with the irresistible story of the March sisters.
+When the big Hollywood adaptation of Little Women arrived in cinemas, it saw a whole new generation of fans fall in love with the irresistible story of the March sisters.
 Set against the backdrop of the American Civil War, it charts the lives and loves of Jo, Amy, Beth and Meg as they each make their way out into a changing world.
 Laura Dern took on the role of the sisters’ mother in the film, and here she takes over the narration alongside a full cast of talented actors, all of whom do a brilliant job of bringing Louisa May Alcott’s classic tale to life.